 Getting Around Copenhagen

-Copenhagen’s public transportation runs consists of metro, rail, buses, and waterbuses — all of which operate on the same ticket.
+Copenhagen’s public transportation consists of metro, rail, buses, and waterbuses — all of which operate on the same ticket.

 Copenhagen transportation is easy to use.
 Ticket prices are based on zones but a standard ticket covers two zones — which essentially covers all of central Copenhagen.
 A single-ride ticket costs DKK 24 (for 2 zones).
 Note: the airport is located in Zone 3 so that ticket will cost a little extra.
 A 24-hour ticket costs DKK 150.